JayMellor/markdown-cv/index.md

 `2014-2015`
 **Durham University** Master of Science in Particles, Strings and Cosmology **Merit**
 - Authored paper on Spinor Helicity Formalism, Amplitudes and Polytopes
-- Presented a technical Particle Physics talk to a lay audience
+- Presented a technical Particle Physics lecture to a lay audience

 `2010-2014`
 **University of York** Master of Mathematics **2:1**